Mike-138/calculator/README.md

 # calculator
-A calculator webapp built using HTML, CSS, and Javascript
+A simple calculator webapp built using HTML, CSS, and Javascript